matengm1/iZotSnooze/README.md

 # **iZotSnooze**
 ##### Please note the commits does not accurately reflect the tasks distribution that was referenced on the report.
 Furthermore, please reference the branches for specific commits in the case that you do check them.
-While GitHub was originally intended as version control of the mobile app development, there were difficulties merging the numerous files within a workspace; thereby, compressing them into zip and working on it indivdually was more convenient.
+While GitHub was originally intended as version control of the mobile app development, there were difficulties merging the numerous files within a workspace.
+Compressing them into zip and working on it indivdually was more convenient.

 # To run the ios app...